Mohamed902/Automation-Python-/README.md

 ### Test Description

 The test script performs the following steps:
-1. Opens the MCIT Careers website
+1. Opens the carrerportal Careers website
 2. Registers a new candidate with dynamically generated data
 3. Selects the "Fill the profile manually" option
 ###pending